About My Clients

 Take two Pilates instructors: One (A) maintains 90% of her clientele while the other (B) only maintains 80%.
 They both add 20% new business each year.
 Teacher A is already ahead the first year while B is back to square one.
 As the years continue teacher A continues to see her profits grow and teacher B is simply maintaining.
 You might think maintaining is still a win but it costs extra to get those new clients…so which would you rather be?
 The grower or the maintainer?

 Let’s ditch the churn together!
-Get ready for the August 3rd Webinar and I will cover some amazing practices to put into place in your personal teaching business or your studio.
+In this course, I will cover some amazing practices to put into place in your personal teaching business or your studio.
 Let’s grow your client base from here on out!
 Are you ready?